goss-org/goss/docs/manual.md

     status: 200
     # optional attributes
     allow-insecure: false
+    no-follow-redirects: false # Setting this to true will NOT follow redirects
     timeout: 1000
     body: [] # Check http response content for these patterns
 ```